 Banking System

-A NewVistas community banking system consists of three of the Human & Financial Capital Department’s 12 agencies, which work together as the capital bank, the community bank, and the venture bank.
+A NewVistas community banking system consists of three of the Human & Financial Capital Department’s 12 agencies, which work together as the Capital Bank, the Community Bank, and the Commercial Bank.

 Rather than pooling money and dividing it among participants with little accountability on their part, a community’s banking system leverages participants’ combined capital by a factor of 10 or more, creating new money to build the community campus, lease space and equipment to participants, and make business loans to participants.
 Profits from these activities equally benefit all community members.